okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 #### Usage pane

-The Usage pane provides a summary of the data use for the specified API.
-The following information on data use appears:
+The Usage pane provides a summary of the data use for the specified API:

 * Rate Limit: The rate limit for this API per minute for your org.
 If the traffic hits the rate limit for your org, the system triggers a rate limit violation.
 * Latest Usage: The latest use of the API, which includes the API and its sub-APIs, as of the specified time